SrGitQ/SrGitQ/README.md

 ### Hey Cyborg 👾!!

-### Me

-I'm a student of Data Engineering and a main Javascript developer in Merida, Mexico.
+### I'm a student of Data Engineering and a main Javascript developer in Merida, Mexico.

 - 🗿 I’m currently Free
 - 🔬 I’m currently learning React